kavyagajjar/Speech_Emotion_Recognition/README.md

 # Speech_Emotion_Recognition

-WE have utilized a readily available RAVDESS dataset for the same.
+We have utilized a readily available RAVDESS dataset for the same.

 Build an speech emotion recognizer using 4 different models.
 1. Naive Bayes